-Amardeep is a doctoral candidate in the Department of Geography at York University.
-Her research consists of South Asian and Sikh diaspora, social and cultural geography, and East Asian cities..
+Amardeep is a Doctoral Candidate in Geography at York University.
+Her interdisciplinary interests lie in South Asian and Sikh diaspora, cultural geography and East Asian cities.

-Her research areas consist of 1.)
-Cultural and Social Geography with a focus on theories of power and resistance, 2.)
-South Asian and Sikh diaspora, and 3.)
-Urbanisms where she engage with Asian transnationalism, global south interventions in urban theory, and feminist geographies of mobility.
+Her research areas consist of 1) cultural geography with a focus on sacred and poetics, 2) South Asian and Sikh diaspora, and 3) Asian urbanisms where she engages with global south interventions in urban theory and feminist geographies of mobility.

 Kaur, Amardeep.
 “Red Dye: A Letter of Twelve Months to Guru Nanak”.
 Sikh Research Institute, 2019.

 Kaur, Amardeep.
 “Languages of Wisdom: Multi-lingual Poetry in the Guru Granth Sahib”.
 Asia Research Brief, no. 28 (2018), Toronto: York Centre for Asian Research.

 Kaur, Amardeep, and Cheryl Teelucksingh.
 "Environmental Justice, Transit Equity and the Place for Immigrants in Toronto."
 Canadian Journal of Urban Research 24, no. 2 (2015): 43-63.

 Keywords: Cultural Geography of Religion; Power and Resistance; Sikh Diaspora and Mobility; Cosmopolitanism; East Asia; Hong Kong; Asian Urbanism; Worlding